artsy/flare/doc/writing_tests.md

 # Writing Tests

-Microgravity uses a couple different tools and patterns for tests.
+Flare uses a couple different tools and patterns for tests.
 This document will explain how to use these and outline best practices.

 ## Project-level vs. App-level tests

-Because Microgravity modularizes features into individual express apps, it makes sense to separate what tests are meant to be app-level and what are project-level (see [the overview doc](https://github.com/artsy/microgravity/blob/master/doc/overview.md) for more explanation of project vs apps).
+Because Flare modularizes features into individual express apps, it makes sense to separate what tests are meant to be app-level and what are project-level (see [the overview doc](https://github.com/artsy/flare/blob/master/doc/overview.md) for more explanation of project vs apps).
 App level tests should live inside /test in the individual app, e.g. apps/artwork/test.
 These should test any files inside that app, and shouldn't crawl backwards to test other modules (although crawling back to include dependencies is fine).
 Project level tests live under /test and are used to test project-level modules such as /components and /lib.

 ## 3rd Party Tools

-Microgravity uses the following tools for testing:
+Flare uses the following tools for testing:

 * [Mocha](http://visionmedia.github.io/mocha/) with [should.js](https://github.com/visionmedia/should.js/) - BDD testing DSL.
 * [Zombie](http://zombie.labnotes.org/) - Headless integration testing library.